krazyjakee/Empyrion-Blueprint-Editor/README.md

 ### Testing notes

+Useful console commands for creative mode are `godmode 1` and `itemmenu 1`.
+You have to type these in whenever you change location in-game.
+The itemmenu can be viewed by pressing `h`.
+Don't use the itemmenu inside a cockpit or passenger seat.

+Blueprints are found in `/SteamApps/common/Empyrion - Galactic Survival/Saves/Blueprints`.

+In-game, after creating any vessel or base, aim roughly towards the core and hold `altGr + o` to save a new blueprint.
+Modify the craft and do this again to `Overwrite` the blueprint.
+You can then analyse differences in version to potentially identify new bytes.

 My god, be sure to backup all your precious blueprints before tinkering with them.

-Some HEX editors lock the blueprint file, so when overwriting in-game, Empyrion may create a new blueprint with `_1` postfixed if the blueprint is locked and/or delete the previous blueprint entirely.
+Some HEX editors lock the blueprint file, so when overwriting in-game, Empyrion may create an entire new blueprint with `_1` postfixed if the blueprint is locked and/or delete the previous blueprint entirely.